North Dakota Child Support

 Basic entertainment expenses can be described as the money spent on providing the child access to age-appropriate and stimulating activities like television programs, movies, the internet, video games and trips to museums.

-Are College expenses Covered by Child Support in North Dakota?
+Are College and School expenses Covered by Child Support?

 Most support orders in North Dakota do not extend past the age of 18, but courts may enforce college-level support when the parents have a binding legal agreement regarding the specific expenses related to the child’s secondary education.